Star Micronics TSP650II Bluetooth wireless receipt printer

 Reset Bluetooth settings on your receipt printer

-To return your receipt printer to its factory settings:
+You can return your receipt printer to its factory settings.

-The lights on the front of the printer will begin to flash.
+- The lights on the front of the printer begin to flash.
 Wait until the Power light is a solid green and the Error light is off.

 - Turn off the receipt printer.